Share

 The DBS process

-DBS checks with are valid for three years from date of issue or the date of an online service update check by England Boxing.
+DBS checks are valid for three years from date of issue or the date of an online service update check by England Boxing.
 All adults who wish to continue to work in a role which requires a DBS check must renew their application prior to its expiry after three years.

 If an individual, working in a role which requires a DBS check, receives a conviction or a caution for any offence, they must notify England Boxing within 28 days of the date of the conviction or caution.
 They will usually be required to complete a new DBS check.